ericswpark/firefox-customizations/README.md

 ## Setup

-If you are on Windows or macOS, there is a handy Python script that does the manual steps outlined below for you.
+There is a handy Python script that does the manual steps outlined below for you.
 Simply run with `./install.py`!
-If you prefer to do it on your own or if you are on another platform, keep reading :)
+If you are a masochist, keep reading :)

+### Manual steps

 - Open your profile folder.
 You can find this by going to about:profiles.
 Click on "Show in Finder" or "Show in Explorer" in the "Root Directory" row of the currently active profile.
 - Make a new folder named `chrome`
 - Copy the `userChrome.css` file inside
 - Back at the root of the profile folder, copy the `user.js` file inside.

-[about:profiles]: about:profiles